arminbro/generate-react-cli/readme.md

  npx generate-react-cli c Box --withTest
 ```

-Otherwise, if you don't pass any options, it will just use the default ones from the generate-react-cli config file you have set.
+Otherwise, if you don't pass any options, it will just use the default values from the generate-react-cli config file you have set.

 | Parameter          | Description                                                                                                                                                                                             |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |